gitaroktato/healthcheck-patterns/article.md

 ![envoy-health-alert](article/envoy-health-alert.png)

-Unfortunately Traefik is not exposing these metrics so it's not available in every load balancer.
+Unfortunately, Traefik is not exposing these metrics so it's not available in every load balancer.

 ## Deployments
 Shallow health checks don't expose the lower layers of your application, so it can't be used to catch configuration issues during deployment.
 But with deep health check, the case is different.